 3. Define Employee Career Paths

-The Easy Fix: Talk to employees and create a clear path for them to follow The second most popular reason employees leave jobs is lack of a career path and skill development opportunities.
+The Easy Fix: Talk to employees and create a clear path for them to follow.
+The second most popular reason employees leave jobs is lack of a career path and skill development opportunities.
 Without a clear path, team members can easily lose motivation and become disengaged.
-One one hand, it's important for the HR team to help build out career paths to show the different tracks employees can follow as they gain tenure.
+It's important for the HR team to help build out career paths to show the different tracks employees can follow as they gain tenure.

 4. Reflect on Company Culture

-The Easy Fix: Take a good look in the mirror and improve from top-down
+The Easy Fix: Take a hard look in the mirror and improve from top-down

 Culture has a big impact on company morale and engagement.
-Almost half (47%) of individuals looking for a new job state culture are one of the main reasons for wanting to leave.
+According to Hays, more than half (47%) of individuals looking for a new job state culture as one of the main reasons for wanting to leave.
 When culture is good and positive, however, it can result in up to four times higher revenue than companies with poor culture, according to Forbes.